Budapest's Jewish Heritage | Two Walking Tours:

 - Grand Tour: Approx. 3 - 3.5 Hours.

 The final portion of the Grand tour takes you inside Europe's largest orthodox synagogue, the Kazinczy Street Synagogue.
-To top off your half-day heritage walk grab a free cake in the Fröhlich kosher confectionery store or enjoy 10% off a meal at Carmel Restaurant.
+To top off your half-day heritage walk grab a free cake in the Fröhlich kosher confectionery store.